buddha

 Fourth Deed: Training in the Arts, Crafts and Sciences

 A few years later when the Buddha had grown up a little, he was educated and thus became very knowledgeable, very scholarly, and very skilful.
-This may be a little surprising, because the Buddha was already enlightened or at least a great bodhisattva residing in the tenth bodhisattva level (bhumi; there are ten stages to a Bodhisattva’s development, the tenth being the final stage before Buddhahood).
+This may be a little surprising, because the Buddha was already enlightened or at least a great Bodhisattva residing in the tenth Bodhisattva level (bhumi; there are ten stages to a Bodhisattva’s development, the tenth being the final stage before Buddhahood).
 People might think it should not have been necessary for him to train in worldly skills because he should have known them naturally.
 However, there was again a specific reason for doing this.
 It was to counteract various misconceptions we might have had.
 One misunderstanding was to think that the Buddha was someone who was simply a meditator without any academic education.
 Another misconception was the idea that he already possessed all this knowledge so he didn’t need to learn.
 This could give rise to concerns that if we humans tried to learn something it would lead to no results.
 Or again people might think that the Buddha did not have any qualities and that he never had to train.
 So to overcome these misconceptions the Buddha worked at becoming a scholar and became very skilled in all different arts.
 It also shows that it is necessary to receive full education in the culture in which we are born.
-We must therefore be part of the various positive aspects of our culture and then become a vehicle for transmitting the dharma.
+We must therefore be part of the various positive aspects of our culture and then become a vehicle for transmitting the Dharma.

 As he grew up, he exhibited matchless prowess in every field of learning.
 His beautiful athletic body surpassed all others in sports such as wrestling, archery and so on.
 He mastered sixty different dialects and soon outclassed his teachers in the various domains of academic study and artistic expression.
 As we see so clearly these days, people can value highly—perhaps overvalue—scientific understanding, art or physical prowess.
 In order for the Buddha's teaching to show the transience and limitations of such worldly prowess, compared with the true science of mind and existence itself, it was indeed helpful that he had known them and excelled in each of them more than anyone of his day.
 It is said that his fame as an athlete and scholar spread far beyond his own kingdom.
 He was a legend long before his enlightenment: the wisest, most gifted youth that humankind had ever seen.